Naanayam: Plot

-Ravi discloses all the security systems to enter the vault, and Fareed and his men enter the vault.
+Ravi discloses all the security systems to enter the vault, which Fareed and his men enter as per plan.
 However, Ravi did not inform them about a secret exit in the vault, and he makes a plan to get Fareed and his men trapped.
 Ravi suddenly escapes through the secret exit, locks others inside the vault, and rushes to meet Viswanath, where he also sees Nandhini with him.
 Ravi gets shocked seeing Nandhini along with Viswanath and gets to know the truth.
 The robbery is actually a plan of Viswanath, who did it in order to grab the bag, which has evidences of his illegal affair with Nandhini, who is actually named Eswari.
 The stranger took pictures of Viswanath and Eswari and blackmails Viswanath for money.
-The stranger also safely places the evidence in Trust Bank's locker.
+The stranger also safely placed the evidence in Trust Bank's locker.
 To steal the evidence, Viswanath planned a robbery with Fareed, Eswari's brother.
 The man who Ravi was told to be killed by him was actually a new employee in Fareed's gang.
-Viswanath apologizes to Ravi for the trouble created by him and commits suicide.
+Viswanath apologizes to Ravi for the trouble he created and commits suicide.
 Fareed and Eswari are arrested, and all of Fareed's gang members die inside the vault due to lack of oxygen.

 Ravi destroys all the evidence of the illegal affair of Viswanath and finds Rs.
 2 Crore in the back side of his car, which actually was demanded by him from Fareed, and which he uses to start his new business.